DownArrows/dab/README.md

 At the time of writing, this will redirect you to the old design.
 Once you got a client ID and a secret, put the account's username, its password, the client ID and the secret inside the configuration file.

-### Running and maintenance
+### Running

-To run it simply call the binary.
+To run the bot simply call the binary.
 It will expect a file named `dab.conf.json` in the current directory.
 To use another path for the configuration file use `dab -config /your/custom/path/dab.conf.json` (note that the file can have any name).
 It needs a valid configuration file and to be able to open the database it is configured with (defaults to `dab.db` in the current directory).

 If you want to run it with [systemd](https://en.wikipedia.org/wiki/Systemd), here is a sample unit file to get you started:

 	[Unit]
-	Description=DAB (Down Arrow Bot)
+	Description=DAB (Down Arrows Bot)
 	After=network.target

 	[Install]